pambonian/cyberspy2087/README.md

 ## About the Game

-**Cyberspy: 2087** takes you through a journey across three meticulously crafted levels, each hidden behind a secret door that players must discover to progress.
+**Cyberspy: 2087** takes you through a journey across three levels, each hidden behind a secret door that players must locate in order to progress between levels.
 Although the game concludes at level 3, the journey offers a taste of a larger, envisioned world brimming with cybernetic enhancements and high-tech weaponry.

 ### Features